AnyhowStep/route-client/README.md

 The `Request` class also lets you specify error handling for specific http status codes with the `.on()` method.

+See [these tests](test/run-time/input/request/send) for more details.

 -----

 ### `HttpStatusCode`, `HttpStatusCode2xx`, `HttpStatusCodeNon2xx`

+Enums that contain the varieous HTTP status codes.

 See [`http-status-code.ts`](src/http-status-code.ts) for more details.